 “What struck me most about those who rioted was how long they waited—the restraint they showed.
 Not the spontaneity, the restraint.
 They waited and waited for justice, and it didn’t come.
 No one talks about that…”

 —Toni Morrison on the Los Angeles riots, 1993

-  Created by your friends at ANTIGRAVITY Magazine, your New Orleans free, independent, monthly newsprint alternative to culture.
+Created by Beck Levy for ANTIGRAVITY Magazine, your New Orleans free, independent, monthly newsprint alternative to culture.

 This document is intended to provide resources for those planning on participating in protests in general, with some resources specific to New Orleans.
 It is by no means exhaustive, but we hope that by providing these resources we can help you keep yourself, your friends, and your community as safe as possible while standing up for justice.